wmclt/pycniospores/README.md

 bincode does use Serde, but is more exactly what I'm looking for.

 ## TODO
+* ☑️ show fps
+* reduce fps by using mesh
 * show tick: see piston examples > hello_world
 * spores don't work like in [video](https://www.youtube.com/watch?v=Z_zmZ23grXE)
   * symmetric linear function